VEuPathDB/StaticContent/content/OrthoMCL/faq.md

               <p>
                 OrthoMCL-DB includes the <a href="http://code.google.com/p/strategies-wdk/" target="_blank">StrategiesWDK</a> system to allow you to form complex search strategies.
 In this case, several steps are required to find the answer:
                 <ol>
                   <li>Find all ortholog groups that contain both human and <i>E. coli</i> sequences.
-To do this, on the OrthoMCL home page select the "Phyletic Pattern" search under the "Identify Ortholog Groups" heading.
-On that search's page, follow these steps</li>
+To do this, in the search menu, select <a href="/a/app/search/group/GroupsByPhyleticPattern">Ortholog Groups-Phyletic Pattern</a>.
+On the search page, follow these steps</li>
                   <ol>
                     <li>Click once on the gray circle next to "ecol" and click once on the gray circle next to "hsap".
 Clicking once will convert the gray circle into a green check mark indicating that the organism or phyletic group have been selected.</li>
                     <li>An alternative method for defining the phyletic pattern is to use an orthology phyletic pattern expression.
 For this example the expression would be "ecol+hsap=2T".
 Additional details describing phyletic pattern expressions are available on the search page.</li>